Pocket Reduction Therapy

 Reducing Bacterial Spread

-Bacteria from one's mouth can spread throughout the body, causing other life-threatening conditions like heart disease.
+Bacteria from one's mouth can spread throughout the body.
 Removing deep tartar and bacteria helps reduce the risk of the bacteria spreading and damaging or infecting other parts of the body.

 Preventing Bone Loss